 Raymaarine ST60 Wind and Speed Instruments

-Previously, when I installed the Raytheon autopilot I elected to put the main control in the Navigation station and put only the remote control in the cockpit - mounted on the aft side of the mizzen mast.
+When I installed the Raytheon autopilot I elected to put the main control in the Navigation station and put only the remote control in the cockpit - mounted on the aft side of the mizzen mast.
 The autopilot remote has an LCD display, which now thanks to the installation of all Raymarine instruments can display the information from any of those units.
 See the picture on the right of the remote displaying the current information from the wind instrument.
 The LCD is a little small for my weak old eyes, but I can always pick it up and bring it close to my face.

 So this is my compromise on instrument placement.
 The main displays on the bridge deck so they can be visible from anywhere in the cockpit with the autopilot remote providing all of the displays directly to the helmsperson.